Crissium/SilverDict/README.md

 ![favicon](/client/public/favicon.ico)

-[Documentation and Guides](https://github.com/Crissium/SilverDict/wiki) (At least read the general notes before using.)
+[Documentation and Guides](https://github.com/Crissium/SilverDict/wiki) (Read at least the general notes before using.)

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and React.